CristianCantoro/wscontest-votecounter/README.md

 ```bash
 pip install -r requirements.txt
 ```
-This has been tested to work also in a virtualenv.
+This has been tested to work in a virtualenv.

 ## Processing books in parallel

-You can use the script `count_votes.sh` to process books in parallel, The script assumes you have [GNU parallel](https://www.gnu.org/software/parallel/) installed on your system.
+You can use the script `count_votes.sh` to process books in parallel, The script assumes you have [GNU parallel](https://www.gnu.org/software/parallel/) and [docopts](https://github.com/docopt/docopts) - which in turn requires the Python module [docopt](https://github.com/docopt/docopts) - installed on your system.

-Furthermore, the script assums the existence of the list of books in a file named `books.tsv`.

 ### count_votes.sh explained